anyaschukin/Lem-in/README.md

 ![image of defines](./images/macros.png)
 <br />

-Once you have overcome the intial challenge of parsing the input, how do you store all that information?
+Once you have overcome the initial challenge of parsing the input, how do you store all that information?
 And how do you <br />
 find a path in a map that has 10,000 rooms?

 I store all parsed data in structs.
 The ants, rooms, and links are each stored in linked lists. <br />